With roughly one week to go before the big day, it’s time to host your second webinar dry-run.

 Evaluate your audio options!
 Get more information by checking out our “Audio Options Checklist.”

-As a best practice, enable both VoIP and your selected audio preference in your room.
+As a best practice, enable both VoIP and telephony in your room.
 This ensures that all your attendees will have no issue hearing your webinar.

 If you’re thinking you want to integrate audio, learn how easy the process can be with our blog, “Setting Up MeetingOne Audio Integration for Adobe Connect in 3 Simple Steps.”